 Julia Iantosca - Veteran Winemaker.

 Paint Horse Winery's winemaker, Julia Iantosca, has over 30 years of experience in making wines around the Sonoma Valley.
 She first interned with Dry Creek Vineyards and later received a degree in fermentation sciences from UC-Davis.
 She moved to the Sierra Foothills and worked for Stevenot Winery located in Calavares County for two years.
 She then returned to Sonoma as winemaker for William Wheeler Winery, a position she held for eleven years.

 In 1993, Iantosca moved to Lambert Bridge Winery as winemaker and later as general manager.
 She is presently associated with Vinquiry, a wine laboratory service that provides winemakers for small wineries and entities.
 Iantosca also serves as winemaker to two additional small wineries.
-Her interest lies mostly in Merlot and Bordeaux varietal blends, a perfect fit for Paint Horse Winery’s most specific portfolio.
+Her interest lies mostly in Merlot and Bordeaux-region varietal blends, a perfect fit for Paint Horse Winery’s most specific portfolio.

 Even though Sonoma Valley is quite large in acreage, the grapes for Paint Horse Winery come from but three sources.
 The Merlot is mostly estate-grown on Paint Horse’s own vineyard, while some of the Cabernet Sauvignon originates from the Rich Little (not the well-known comedian) Vineyard just off Highway 12, adjacent to the B.R.
 Cohn Winery.
 The Chardonnay is purchased from the heralded Sangiacomo Family Vineyards (another Hwy 12 fixture for many decades) that has long been considered one of Sonoma’s top sources for highest quality Chardonnay grapes and the winner of numerous gold medals for its fruit.